DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "That's right!
 It is after all a real thing, Sid's legendary sword!"

-Like 10 years ago Kay rushed toward sword in order to get hold of it.
+Like 10 years ago Kai rushed toward sword in order to get hold of it.
 And then deep voice of old man resonated through whole graveyard.

 _The one who were entangled by a hateful fate, do not let go of this sword._